 "Hey, you're preaching to the choir."
 They laughed, and just talked for a few more minutes, and John left.
 Jeff and Tom put out the fire.
 The cots felt very good and both men were asleep in no time.

 Tuesday morning Tom heard some movement outside his tent as he slowly woke up.
 There is a special kind of feeling sleeping outdoors.
 He was really awake as soon as he opened his eyes, that really isn't him.
 He began to sit up and then almost launched into space.

 "REVEILLE, REVEILLE, REVEILLE!
 UP AND AT 'EM!
 LET'S GO MEN!
 UP!
 UP!
 UP!"
 There was a definite note of glee in Nick's voice.

 Tom put on his best cheery voice, "Good morning, Nick.
 'Tis a fine day to be awake!"

-Then I heard Ben, "Neal, you never told me your Dad was a morning person.
+Then Ben said, "Neal, you never told me your Dad was a morning person.
 That's just disgusting."

 "Yeah, I may have to kill him.
 Ohmygod!
 It's only seven o'clock!"

 "Stop your whining, Richards, and get your patrol moving!"
 Nick yelled.